tungs/timesnap/README.md

 # timesnap

-**timesnap** is a Node.js program that saves sequential snapshots of web pages at precise virtual times.
+**timesnap** is a Node.js program that records pictures of a web page at smooth intervals.
 It uses [puppeteer](https://github.com/GoogleChrome/puppeteer) to open a web page, overwrite its time-handling functions, and record snapshots at virtual times.
 For some web pages, this allows frames to be recorded slower than real time, while appearing smooth and consistent when recreated into a movie.

 You can use **timesnap** from the command line or as a Node.js library.
 It requires Node v6.4.0 or higher and npm to be installed.